TEFL vs CELTA vs TESOL?

-If you want a career that allows you to live and travel anywhere in the world, becoming a TEFL teacher might be the profession for you.
-The TEFL world can be confusing at times and the myriad TEFL certificates available are no exception.
+Having the opportunity to live and travel anywhere in the world is amazing, and becoming a TEFL teacher gives you that freedom.
+Unfortunately, the TEFL world can be confusing at times and the hundreds of TEFL certificates available are no exception.

-An important thing for aspiring teachers is to figure out what TEFL course will help them most to become a great teacher and get a great job.
+Starting out, one of the most important thing for aspiring teachers is to figure out what TEFL course will be most helpful in becoming a great teacher and getting a great job.
 Before you take your first step, here are a few things to consider:

 TEFL stands for Teaching English as a Foreign Language.
 There are many TEFL certificates from many providers.
 These vary widely in cost and quality and you should research carefully before choosing one.

 CELTA (Certificate in Teaching English to Speakers of Other Languages) is a type of TEFL certificate that was originally designed by International House in 1962, then given to Cambridge University to moderate/manage in 1988.

 TESOL (Teaching English to Speakers of Other Languages) is another umbrella term exactly like TEFL, just used in certain countries such as Australia.
 TESOL also encompasses many different certificates from many different providers.

 The difficulty and confusion with TEFL/TESOL is that there are so many different certificates, courses, and providers that it can be challenging to ensure the one you choose is of a good quality.
 Some courses will be online only, some will be in-person only, and some will be a blended option.
 There are part-time and full-time, 20 hours all the way to 160+ hour courses completed in 1 week up to 20+ weeks.